AdaCore/learn/content/courses/ada-idioms/chapters/controlling_obj_initialization_creation.rst

 These facilities are often sufficient to express an abstraction's initial state.
 For example, we can expect that container objects will be initially empty.
-For example, a bounded stack ADT is almost certainly represented by a record type containing an array component and a :ada:`Top` component indicating the index of the last array component used.
+Consider a bounded stack ADT.
+The representation is likely a record type containing an array component and a :ada:`Top` component indicating the index of the last array component used.
 We can default initialize objects to the empty state simply by setting :ada:`Top` to zero in the record